Ancient Herb’s Hair-Loss Secret

 I understand.
 It’s not easy to lose your crowning glory.
 It can be emotionally and psychologically devastating.

-What’s worse, many of them have been frightened by other doctors who talk about costly transplants… or taking a drug for the rest of their lives.
+What’s worse, many of my patients have been frightened by other doctors who talk about costly transplants… or taking a drug for the rest of their lives.
 And that drug has side effects that include weight gain, swollen feet, hairy arms, moustaches… and much worse.

 The first thing I do is offer reassurance, because the problem isn’t uncommon.
 In fact, women make up 40% of all adults suffering hair loss.